sympy/SymPEPs/SymPEP-0001.md

 assigned to encourage discussion.
-Discussion on the SymPEP should primarily continue on the open pull request but may also take place in other places, such as [GitHub discussions](https://github.com/sympy/SymPEPs/discussions) or the [mailing list](http://groups.google.com/group/sympy) with the later being favored.
+Discussion on the SymPEP should primarily continue on the open pull request but may also take place in other places, such as [GitHub discussions](https://github.com/sympy/SymPEPs/discussions) or the [mailing list](http://groups.google.com/group/sympy) with the latter being favored.
 All discussions should be cross-referenced in the "Discussions" section of the SymPEP document.